Last Updated on June 6, 2023 by lindseymahoney

 The Toledo flip house is COMPLETE and sold to its new owners!
 I am so proud that we successfully and profitably flipped our first home.
-I can’t wait to share all of the before and after images of our first flip house in Toledo.
-Let’s get started with the tour!
+Let’s get started on the tour!

 To learn more about the Toledo Flip house process, check out our post where I share our renovation plans!